 It’s just such an intuitive system it makes you wonder why nobody has thought of this before.

 The same system is carried over into each of the play modes (solo, harmony, chords) with the bass modes offering bass and strum variations.

 Velocity switching is also well implemented.
-You can choose from two ranges to effect with any number of performance articulations.
-I found setting 120 and higher to pinch harmonics and blow 50 to bridge mutes work well for my playing style.
+You can choose from two ranges to affect any number of performance articulations.
+I found setting 120 and higher to pinch harmonics and below 50 to bridge mutes work well for my playing style.

 A bass mode enables a preset range to play open notes unaffected by velocity switching or mutes.
 The pedal mode has options for controlling switches with a foot pedal.